buildbotics/buildbotics-ui/learn/Lessons/TPL_Lesson2/tplang_2.md

 Within the loop, you'll recognize the cut statement, but the part inside might be a little confusing.
 This cut statement will cause the CNC machine to cut to the coordinates specified by "x:" and "y:" during each iteration.
 Since the value of the variable "i" changes with each iteration and both the "x:" and "y:" coordinates use "i", their values will be different for each iteration.
 This will cause the CNC head to cut to the new coordinate.

-Finally, the "y:" coordinate includes at math function known as the "sine".
+Finally, the "y:" coordinate includes a math function known as the "sine".
 I won't attempt to explain sine waves, but will say that it will cause the "y:" coordinate to move up and down in a very nice wave as "i" changes.

 Save your work at this time, and then execute the following statement at the command prompt: